On Encountering a Mosquito in My Room at Night

 Hah!
 There!
 I just saw it!
 I knew it was still out there!
 I knew it, I knew it, I knew it!
 It vanished before I could hit it but I’ll find it!!!

 Come on then, let’s dance, let’s dance the dance of death.

 I have a feeling it’s hiding under my bed.
 I’ve looked everywhere else and that’s the only place it could be.
 So I’ve been moving my bed around my room to try to flush it out, but it hasn’t emerged.
 Maybe it follows the shadow of my bed and stays under it whenever I move it.
 That’s smart.
 But you know what, I’ll turn off all the lights and then move my bed, so there’s no shadow to follow anymore.
 Then when it’s out in the open I’ll kill it!

 Nope, that doesn’t work either.
 Maybe it knows to stay under the cover of my bed even without the shadow.
 That is one smart mosquito.
 How is it so smart?
 How smart can it be with its tiny little insect brain?
 How could it possibly outsmart a human?

-Just moved my bed around a dozen times and torn up the rest of my room looking for it and still nothing.
+Just moved my bed around a dozen times and tore up the rest of my room looking for it and still nothing.
 Where are you, you motherfucker?
 Come out and play!
 Come out, come out, come out, come out, come out!

 Let me tell you how that wretched mosquito finally met its end.
 I flushed it out from beneath my bed, and then, as it flew beside my wall, I smashed it up against it!
-I was like, “Smile, you son of a bitch!” *BAM!* My tormentor, my nemesis, the great hero of the Flight Academy, is now a black smudge on my wall.
+I was like, “Smile, you son of a bitch!” *BAM!* My tormentor, my nemesis, the great hero of the Flight Academy, is now a dark smudge on my wall.

 I’ll leave it up there as a warning to all the other mosquitoes.